Ready to Incorporate?

 In China, a trading WFOE allows non-PRC companies to work in trading, wholesale, retail or franchises.

-To set up a trading company, the standard process usually takes around three to five months.
+To set up a China trading company, the standard process usually takes around three to five months.

 This process is generally divided into two parts: pre-registration and post-registration.
 Pre-registration requires the submission of several business-related documents while post-registration are administrative activities done after the business license is obtained, typically carve chops, tax registration, opening bank accounts and customs registration.